 A felony conviction generally results in the loss of a number of valuable rights: the right to vote, the right to sit on a jury, and the right to bear firearms.
-Federal felony convictions and most state felony convictions will result in the loss of a person’s Second Amendment rights.
-Additionally, if a person if found in possession of a firearm after being convicted of a felony, they may be subject to federal prosecution for being a Felon in Possession of a Firearm.
+If a person is found in possession of a firearm after being convicted of a felony, they may be subject to federal prosecution for being a Felon in Possession of a Firearm.

-Under 18 USC 922(g) it is illegal for a person with a felony conviction to carry or possess a gun of any kind.
-This offense is sometimes referred to as a Felon in Possession of a Firearm (FPF) charge.
+Under 18 USC 922(g), it is illegal for a person with a felony conviction to carry or possess a gun of any kind.
+This offense is sometimes referred to as a Felon in Possession of Firearm, or FPF charge.
 They are also called felony gun cases.
-[As an aside, possession of gun suppressors (“silencers”) and other explosive materials are also proscribed under the same section].
+Possession of gun suppressors, or “silencers,” and other explosive materials are also outlawed under the same section.

 The purpose and aim of this statute is fairly clear.
-Congress, as well as the United States Sentencing Commissions, believe that felons have a lower capacity to use guns responsibly and their possession of guns represents a heightened threat to public safety.
+Congress, as well as the United States Sentencing Commission, believes that felons have a lower capacity to use guns responsibly and their possession of guns represents a heightened threat to public safety.
 This statute is used often in federal courts.
-In fact, 10% of federal sentences handed out in the Government’s 2015 fiscal year are firearms offenses.
+In fact, 10 percent of federal sentences handed out 2015 were firearms offenses.

-Predicate Felonies for Felon in Possession of a Firearm
+Underlying Felonies for Felon in Possession of Firearm

 Armed Career Criminal Act Cases

 Typically, FPS offenses are viable for prosecutors with the presence of only one felony conviction.
-However, it also critically important to understand that some offenders can be characterized as Armed Career Criminals.
-That is if a person has multiple convictions for burglary, violent, or drug-related crimes, that person may face a higher mandatory sentence and a higher range of punishment.
-The Armed Career Criminal Act (“ACCA”) codified under 18 USC 924(e) sets out that persons with 3 separate convictions for ‘violent felonies’ and ‘serious drug offenses’ face a minimum 15 years imprisonment.
+However, it also critically important to understand that some offenders can be characterized as “armed career criminals.”
+That is, if a person has multiple convictions for burglary, violent, or drug-related crimes, that person may face a higher mandatory sentence and a higher range of punishment.
+The Armed Career Criminal Act (“ACCA”) codified under 18 USC 924(e) sets out that persons with three separate convictions for ‘violent felonies’ and ‘serious drug offenses’ face a minimum 15 years imprisonment.

 The applicable guideline is found under Section 2K2.1 of the United States Sentencing Guidelines.
 The number of firearms possessed and extent of criminal history are usually the largest drivers of the guideline calculation.
 Other factors that drive federal sentences for FPF cases relate to whether the possession was related to the trafficking of firearms and whether the firearm is capable of accepting a magazine with a large capacity.

-If you or a loved one have been charged with the federal offense of Felon in Possession of a Firearm, call us at (817) 203-2220 or contact us online:
+If you or a loved one have been charged with the federal offense of Felon in Possession of a Firearm, contact us today to speak with an experienced federal defense attorney.